drensin/ReelWorthyTV/README.md

 *   **What it is**: A type-safe HTTP client for Android.
 *   **Why**: It turns an HTTP API (like `GET /videos?id=123`) into a simple Kotlin interface function: `suspend fun getVideo(id: String): Video`.

-### G. AI: Google Gemini API
+### G. AI: Google Gemini API (via Retrofit)
 *   **What it is**: A multimodal generative AI model.
+*   **Integration**: We use a direct **Retrofit** integration (REST API) instead of the Java SDK.
+This ensures full compatibility with Android TV (avoiding Apache HttpClient conflicts) and allows for fine-grained control over streaming responses and "Thinking" model configurations.
-*   **Context Window**: We use Gemini because it has a huge context window, allowing us to pass *your entire playlist* (titles and descriptions) in a single prompt so it can reason over the whole collection.
+*   **Context Window**: We use Gemini because it has a huge context window, allowing us to pass *your entire playlist* in a single prompt.

 ---